zgq1879/EGM/README.md

 bash scripts/sglang_infer.sh
 ```

-We also support evaluation with vLLM, update vLLM with `pip install vllm==0.11.0` and use the command provided below:
+We also support evaluation with vLLM:

 ```bash
 export MODEL_PATH=${YOUR_MODEL_PATH}